PedroA35/predictive-qsar-explorer/README.md

 ## 9. Author

-Developed by **Pedro** as part of a Bioinformatics project at FCUP.
+Developed by **Pedro Afonso** as part of a Bioinformatics project at FCUP.